4 Cool Ways to Use Salesforce Dynamic Picklists in Forms

 Setting Up Dynamic Picklists in FormAssembly

 Salesforce Dynamic Picklists in FormAssembly allow you to pull the information from your Salesforce picklists into your FormAssembly forms as searchable drop-down menus.
 You can also pull in menu options based on lookup results.
-Both of these things can be set up on the form builder itself (Form Builder 5.0 only) and through our Salesforce Prefill Connector.
+Both of these things can be set up on the form builder itself (Form Builder 5.0 only).

 If your account has permission to use dynamic picklists, then any multiple choice question can be made into a dynamic picklist.
 To make the change, select a multiple choice question, edit the question ‘choices’, and set the source of choices to ‘Salesforce’.
 Once the source is set to ‘Salesforce’ use a Salesforce Prefill Connector to populate the list of choices.